isaacg1/fort/fort.md

 * Spawn: Place a new dot on an empty square next to one of your forts.

-The spawn is mandatory: If you prevent your opponent from spawning, you win the game.
+Each spawn is mandatory: If you prevent your opponent from spawning, you win the game.

+Each even-numbered fort unlocks a new spawn, while each odd numbered fort unlocks a new step.
+So the progression goes:

+> 1 fort:  3 steps, 1 spawn.<br>
+> 2 forts: 3 steps, 2 spawns.<br>
+> 3 forts: 4 steps, 2 spawns.<br>
+> 4 forts: 4 steps, 3 spawns.<br>
+> 5 forts: 5 steps, 3 spawns.<br>

 ### Starting the game